danpick/VB.NET-ADO.NET-example/README.md

 # VB.NET-ADO.NET-example
 embedded SQL to link to MS Access and embedded HTML for report output.
-Typical A-Level project complexity, but strong use of coding conventions and techniques.
+Typical A-Level project complexity, but strong use of coding conventions and techniques, producing readable and maintainable algorithms.

-compiled for x64
+Built in Visual Studio Express 2012
+Should compile for any CPU, but differing versions of MS Access can require a specific x86 or x64 compile, and subsequent moving of database and other files from debug folder to x86/debug or x64/debug folders.

+Any questions, email danpick77@gmail.com :-)